List of The Blacklist characters: Alina Park

 A Special Agent with the FBI whom Liz interviews for a place on the Task Force.
 Reddington finds Alina bureaucratic and by-the-book, preferring Frankie instead.
 Alina has a secret from her time at the FBI office in Anchorage, which she refuses to reveal to Liz.
 Reddington deliberately sets out to disgust Alina, causing her to turn down the job.
 When Frankie takes Reddington, hostage, Alina pursues her and nearly stabs her to death.
 Seeing Alina's brutality, Reddington changes his mind and agrees to give her the position.
 Alina accepts, on the condition that she tells Liz what happened in Anchorage.
 It is later revealed Alina fell into disgrace in the Anchorage FBI after flouting the law to catch her mother's ex-boyfriend, whom she blamed for her mother's fatal overdose.
 Upon encountering this ex-boyfriend on her return to Anchorage, Alina chooses not to kill him and allows the police to arrest him instead.

 During Season 8, Park hasn’t played any significant role for the series.
 She was more on Reddington’s side in the showdown between Red and Liz, because, as a newbie agent, she classified Liz just as a next criminal on the list who needs to be caught.
 In "Rakitin", she completes Reddington’s debt by murdering Rakitin using a high-class poison.

 In the two years between the seasons, as of "The Conglomerate", Park had been working as an assassin with her probable love interest, but she gave up killing people six months before the events of season 9, after falling in love with one of her victims and leaving the business afterwards.

 In "The Skinner", it is revealed that Park works in an FBI training school.
 She is married to Peter, who is not keen on her getting in danger and working as a field agent.
 But, as Dembe needs help in capturing a criminal, she is on her way despite Peter’s unwillingness.
-She secretely joins the reunited Task Force, but she couldn’t keep her secret for too long, as Peter discovers that she had broken her trust in "The Skinner: Conclusion".
+She secretly joins the reunited Task Force, but she couldn't keep her secret for too long, as Peter discovers that she had broken her trust in "The Skinner: Conclusion".